DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 Meeting Notes.md

 ### Armory Props
 - We got a whole new set of armory props from the environmental artists.
 - So, continue set-dressing

+### Important Dialogue Laid Out
+- Some of the dialogue in our game is *plot-significant*
+- I have created all the assets required for most of this dialogue.
+- So, you'll see

 ## Goals for v0.11.0: